giorgiop94/digital-garden/_notes/Talks - The Art of Concentration Retreat - Rob Burbea.md

 - Deep understanding of how the mind fabricates
 	- We assume the mind receives the experience
 	- In reality, the mind is constantly fabricating, by gluing pieces together
-	- I can fabricate a nightmare world
+	- It can fabricate a nightmare world
 	- Even the present moment, and the Jhanas are fabricated, although there's less and less fabrication in those states
 - Understanding how the mind is constantly fabricating our experience, we can mold the experience
 	- Fine-tuning the mind frequencies to the pleasant